gwaidan/metro-modular/ColonelMIDI/readme.md

 -6-pin AVRISP port added for those who might want to program their own firmware from scratch on a blank chip;

--GM5x5x5 options for external power and for configuring the number of ports downwards are not ncluded, as this is intended as a standalone device rather than a legacy "MIDIbox module"
+-GM5x5x5 option for external power and guidance for reducing the number of ports are not included, as this is intended as a standalone "full-function" device rather than an embedded submodule;

 -adding a location marker to keep JLCPCB production batch numbers hidden out of sight;

--tidied-up board layout with ground planes both sides
+-tidied-up board layout with ground planes both sides;

+-cc-by-sa licensing with no restrictions on use

 <b>v0.11:</b>